pitfail/pitfail-reports/report2/report2.rst

 Note that the list of steps is not visible and the current step is not indicated with an arrow.
-Some form of guided registration will be implemented in the next version of Pitfail.
+Some form of guided registration will be implemented in the next version of PitFail.
 Thankfully, this doesn't change user effort: the user simply must login *before* selecting a stock instead of *after* selecting a stock.